 Total additional cost to the customer on delivery: ~£40

 The customer paid £120 plus shipping at checkout.
 They now face a £40 additional charge before delivery — a 33% surcharge on the product price.
 Portugal's high VAT rate makes this figure larger than in most other EU countries for an equivalent order.
+Had the seller been IOSS-registered, the goods value (around €140) would sit under the €150 ceiling: VAT collected at checkout, nothing owed at the door, and just the €3 flat duty settled on the seller's side.

 Madeira and the Azores

 Portugal includes two autonomous regions — Madeira and the Azores — which have different VAT rates.
-Madeira's standard VAT rate is 22%, and the Azores is 18%.
+Madeira's standard VAT rate is 22%, and the Azores is 16%.
 If you're shipping to addresses in these regions, the VAT calculation differs from mainland Portugal.
 Most courier booking systems apply mainland rates by default, so it's worth being aware if you have customers in Funchal or Ponta Delgada.

 Shipping times from the UK